SQL EXPLAIN

 Understanding the Results

-The following is an example of a simple EXPLAIN statement using the sample ChileCompany database.
-Note that the SELECT statement used in conjunction with EXPLAIN can be arbitrarily complex:
+The following is an example of a simple EXPLAIN statement using the sample ChileCompany database:

 EXPLAIN SELECT cust_num, order_num, order_date, first_name, last_name